jundongq/CameraCalibration/readme.txt

-This is project is for calibrate the camera, before using it for PTV analysis.
+This project is for calibrating the camera, before using it for PTV analysis.
 The order of using the code is:

 1. take a video of the checkerboard with the camera to be calibrated.